UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 7th & 8th graders

-Project Achievement for junior (7th and 8th grade) 4-H'ers is a two-part competition - portfolio and speech.
+Project Achievement for junior (7th and 8th-grade) 4-H'ers is a two-part competition: a portfolio and a speech.
 A portfolio is a 2-page document listing the activities in which the student has participated within the calendar year.
 The portfolio is worth 40% of the student's score.
 Students also present a 7-9-minute illustration demonstration about a topic of interest to them.
 (Exceptions - performing arts projects, food labs, and fashion review.)
-Demonstration value is 60% of total score.
+Demonstration value is 60% of the total score.

 Portfolios must be submitted to the 4-H office by the announced December due date each year.
 Students will then present their demonstrations at District Project Achievement at the Rock Eagle 4-H Center in March.